bluerobotics/br-equipment-control-app/README.md

 - **Events**: Asynchronous notifications the device emits (e.g., `homed`, `error`)
 - **GUI**: Custom status panel for displaying device state

 ### 6.2.
-Working with Commands, Variables, and Events

-**The standard workflow is through the app itself, not by editing JSON files directly.**
+Adding a New Device

+**Standard Method: Use the Command Reference Panel**

+1. Right-click in the Command Reference panel
+2. Select **"Add Device..."**
+3. Enter device name and initial configuration
+4. The app creates:
+   - `/devices/your_device/` folder
+   - Blank `commands.json`, `telemetry.json`, `events.json`
+   - Template `gui.py`
+5. Add commands and variables:
+   - Right-click the new device → **"Add Command..."**
+   - Right-click the new device → **"Add Variable..."**
+   - Fill in the dialog forms - no JSON editing required
+6. Customize the `gui.py` to create your status panel layout
+7. Restart the app to load the new device

+**Alternative: Manual JSON Creation**

+You can create the device folder and JSON files manually by copying from an existing device.
+This is useful for bulk operations or when you have JSON definitions already prepared.

+**Generating C++ Firmware Code:**

+Once your device is defined, use **File → Generate C++ Code** to create firmware headers:
+- `commands.h`, `command_parser.h/cpp`: Command parsing and handlers
+- `telemetry.h/cpp`: Telemetry formatting and transmission
+- `events.h/cpp`: Event definitions

+This keeps the Python app and C++ firmware synchronized.

+### 6.3.
+Using the Command Reference

-The Command Reference panel (right side of the app) displays all commands, variables, and events for each device in a hierarchical tree:
+The Command Reference panel (right side) shows all commands, variables, and events in a tree:

 ```
 ▼ gantry [connected]